RaheemAmer/Self-study/Notes/JavaScript/Namaste JS/Chapter1.9.md

 ### Notes
-- Js doesn't wait, setTimeout takes a callback function and attach it to a timer, wheen timer id onem it prints the resultss
+- Js doesn't wait, setTimeout takes a callback function and attach it to a timer, when timer id onem it prints the resultss